 We got to know about the place through Abuja friends’ posts on social media and also read about the Crushed Rock in a BBC article published last August and had decided to check it out during our next visit to Abuja.
-The capital is not known for its busy cultural agenda and interesting attractions, so this natural beauty spot seemed like a perfect excursion with our friends.
+The capital is not known for its busy cultural agenda, so this natural beauty spot seemed like a perfect excursion with our friends.

 To reach the Mpape Crushed Rock one needs to move through the bustling market of Mpape, overflowing onto the road.
 You can buy anything you might need on this market, from fish and fruit to belts and shoes, electrical appliances, clothes and bibles.
 There are no road signs, no indication on how to get to this novel tourist attraction.
 We zigged where we should have zagged, but after a few attempts and getting lost in translation in the process, we were on a very bumpy track to our destination.